Whatsapp Icon

 • Jaundice (yellowing of the skin and eyes)

-• Gastrointestinal issues such as diarrhea and abdominal pain
+• Gastrointestinal issues such as diarrhoea and abdominal pain

 • Dry eyes or vision problems